SonarSoftwareInc/importer/README.md

 ##Installing
 The recommended installation method is using [Composer](https://getcomposer.org "Composer").
 You can install by running `composer require sonarsoftware/importer`.

 This tool has been built and tested on Linux, specifically Ubuntu, although it is likely to function on any Linux distribution.
-It has not been tested on Windows or OS X.
+It has not been tested on any other operating system.

+Although this importer should work with PHP 5.4+, I recommend using PHP7 for the best performance.

 ##Templates
 The **templates** folder has spreadsheets in it that describe the format of the CSVs that should be used to import data using this tool.
 Each spreadsheet has a tab with some basic instructions, and a tab for the CSV format.
 Most columns in the